jaredhoberock/future/README.md

 1.2 When the executor's future is a different type of future, we should again call `execution::then_execute` and also introduce a continuation that returns `future_from_executor.get()`.

-This assumes that the future has a mechanism for creating and containing a continuation.
+This assumes that the future type has a mechanism for creating and containing a continuation.

 Cases 1.1 and 1.2 ensure that the predecessor future is always presented to the executor, in the cases where the executor is able to consume it.